 This year's global climate conference marks a pivotal shift in discussions; for the first time, health will be at the heart of climate talks with a designated 'Health Day' taking place at the Conference of Parties (COP28).

-health, peace, and humanitarian support work together in the move towards Net Zero.
+This day will spotlight the urgent need for health sector adaptation, climate-resilience, and how climate, health, peace, and humanitarian support work together in the move towards Net Zero.
 This is an important moment to ensure that the health needs of increasingly ageing populations are addressed in the global climate action agenda.

 The climate crisis presents significant threats to the health of older people and with population ageing it is crucial that these risks are addressed during COP28 discussions - and that they stay firmly on the agenda afterwards.